AcademySoftwareFoundation/OpenTimelineIO/docs/tutorials/otio-filebundles.md

 When building a file bundle using the OTIOZ/OTIOD adapters, you can set the 'media reference policy', which is described by an enum in the file_bundle_utils module.
 The policies can be:

-- ErrorIfNotFile: will raise an exception if a media reference is found that is of type `ExternalReference` but that does not point at a `target_url`.
+- (default) ErrorIfNotFile: will raise an exception if a media reference is found that is of type `ExternalReference` but that does not point at a `target_url`.
 - MissingIfNotFile: will replace any media references that meet the above condition with a `MissingReference`, preserving the original media reference in the metadata of the new `MissingReference`.
 - AllMissing: will replace all media references with `MissingReference`, preserving the original media reference in metadata on the new object.